DannyHsieh0404/Side-project-Social-Media-Website/Readme.md

 # The Dating Website
----
-This website enables you to search your future spouse.
+This website enables you to look for your future spouse!

 ## Features
----
-- Search name with keywords
+- Search names with keywords.
-- Choose between male or female
+- Choose between male or female.
-- Up to 99% of successfuk pairing
+- Store favorite individuals.

 ## How to use
----
-1. Click on the avatars to view detailed information.
+1. Click on the avatars to view the detailed personal information.
-2. Select the **Add to favorite** button in the pop-up window to store the people.
+2. Select the **Add to favorite** button in the pop-up window to store your favorite people.